philipthomasthoughtworker/My-System-Designs/Customer-Mastering.md

   * Application service layer (serves the requests)
     * Need a service to master customer records from legacy originating invoice systems.
   * List different services required.
-    * Need a service to perform address standardization and validation on buyer and supplier information.
     * Need a service to apply thresholds with a weighted rating system to score buyer and supplier address information.
     * Need a service to act as a anti-corruption translation layer for legacy originating invoice systems.
     * Later, we needed a service for the Change Feed Processor for Azure Cosmos DB.
   * Data Storage layer
     * Need a database solution that was great a maintaining a seemingly infinite number of relationships between buyers, suppliers, accounts, etc.
   * eg. Usually a scalable system includes webserver (load balancer), service (service partition), database (master/slave database cluster) and caching systems.
-    * Need for a caching solution for address standardization to help mitigate cost from using third-party service.
     * No need for a load balancer or load balance cluster (Future state would require it)
     * Later, we needed to deal with partition keys on logical partitions
     * Need for rate limiting to avoid spamming on address standardization service to help mitigate cost from using third-party service.